Skip To Content

 Inputs

-To add data to your canvas, select the data source type in the Inputs section, and fill out the parameters.
+To add data to your canvas, select the data source type in the Inputs section, and fill in the parameters.
 Input parameters are specific to the type of source you are connecting to; see the specific input dataset topic for more information.

 The following tables describe the input datasets in the various categories in the Data Pipelines editor.